matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

 peeked events, as the fact a server happens to accept peeked events doesn't mean that it was necessarily deliberately peeking.

-Finally, the response also includes a `latest_event_id` field which provides the most recent event (as ordered by stream id) at the point of the `/peek`.
+Finally, the response also includes a `latest_event` field which provides the most recent event (as ordered by stream id) at the point of the `/peek`.
-This is the same event_id that you would pass to `/state` to get the same response as this `/peek`, and identifies the precise point in time that the given state refers to.
+This is the event whose id you would pass to `/state` to get the same response as this `/peek`, and identifies the precise point in time that the given state refers to.
+We return a full event rather than an eventid to avoid an unnecessary roundtrip.

 If the peek is renewed without having lapsed, `PUT /peek` simply returns `{}` on success.